-- The three forces we have to consider in particle physics: strong, electromagnetic and weak; which bosons propagate the forces. - The coupling constants (in symbols); the relative strength of the forces. - The allowed flavour changes for W-boson interactions.
-(The flavour of the quarks and leptons is conserved in interactions with the other bosons.) - The idea of the Yukawa potential, in so much as that the exchange of bosons can described mathematically through an effective potential. - The idea that the coupling constants change as a function of the boson momentum.
+- The three forces we have to consider in particle physics: strong, electromagnetic and weak; which bosons propagate the forces. - \bullet The coupling constants (in symbols for photon, gluon and W-boson interactions); the relative strength of the forces. - \bullet The allowed flavour changes for W-boson interactions.
+(The flavour of the quarks and leptons is conserved in interactions with the other bosons.) - The idea of the Yukawa potential, in so much as that the exchange of bosons can described mathematically through an effective potential. - The idea that the coupling constants change as a function of the boson momentum. - The idea that real W and Z bosons can be produced in colliders if $\underline{q}W \sim m_W, \underline{q}Z \sim m_Z$ and then W and Z boson properties can be directly studied (such as decay width, decay modes, branching ratios etc).